Nathan-Cav/crm-app/README.md

-# CSC301 2024 Assignment 3
+# CRM App for Full Stack Web Development at Uni
-Task 3 for CSC301 Full Stack Web Development.
 The app is a client-relations system which allows for the tracking of jobs associated with clients, including the state of those jobs and whether/how much the client has paid.

 ## Dependencies